eliza-m/LRRpredictor_v1/README.md

 LRRpredictor is an open-source tool for detecting LRR motifs within leucine rich repeats proteins.

-# Warning !
-Currently the github project is being uploaded...
-Please return in a few days...

 # Instalation & Usage

 ## A. Docker